teamup-org/projects/Graphico.md

-# The Non-Profit Annual Report Generator
+# Graphico: The Non-Profit Annual Report Generator

 ## Description
 The annual report generator is a cloud-based application that creates an annual report document from data provided by the user.